jaheyns/CfdOF/Readme.md

 specifying the material properties, generating a mesh, assigning boundary conditions and setting the solver settings before running the simulation.
 Where possible best practices are included to improve the stability of the solvers.

-This software is a fork of the CFD workbench developed by [Qingfeng Xia](http://github.com/qingfengxia/Cfd), but focuses on assisting new CFD users.
-It therefore places greater emphasis on usability and solver stability instead of functionality.
+This fork of the CFD workbench focuses on assisting new CFD users and, therefore, places greater emphasis on usability and providing stable solver settings.

 ![screenshot](https://forum.freecadweb.org/download/file.php?id=35618)